wish to appeal your parking decision you will be referred to the Traffic

 your signature.
 You are responsible for contacting the court either in

-person or by phone or you may contact the automated information system at
+person or by phone or you may search on line via the Courts Web Portal Link:

-school and accept payment for traffic school.
-The system will also advise
+eligible for traffic school and accept payment for traffic school.

-automated information system you will need to have your citation
+you will need to have your citation available.
+The web site cannot accept

-with the system or wish to speak to a clerk you should contact the Traffic
+speak to a clerk you should contact the Traffic Division at (559)

 WARNING: Failure to comply with the terms may